Ambush3/Cavulus-Message-Assignment/README.md

 # Some of the features:
 1. User Authentication: The application allows only the administrative account to be able to access the conversation.
-2. One-on-One Messaging: Users can send private messages to other individual users.
+2. One-on-One Messaging: Users can send private messages to an admin.
 These messages are displayed in a threaded conversation format, sorted by date and time.
-3. Notifications: Notifications that work on client and admin side.
-When a client receives a new message the conversation bubble for that chat (person) turns grey, indicating that it is unread.
-On the Admin side, I created a notification that pops up in the browser tab, stating that they now have a new message.
-4. Search/Filter Messages: You can filter and search in the conversation texts for certain words in both admin and client chat
+3. Search/Filter Messages: You can filter and search in the conversation texts for certain words in both admin and client chat
-5. Archive/Delete: You are able to delete conversations on the admin side.
+4. Archive/Delete: You are able to delete conversations on the admin side.
 Firebase doesn’t have a way to archive however.
 Something I plan on working on in the future.
-6. Compatible with all devices
+5. Compatible with all devices

 # Future enhancements:
 1. Better/more UI enhancements.